conan-io/hooks/README.md

 > ⚠️ conan-center-index no longer uses this hook and should be considered **unmaintained**.
 >
-> The ConanCenterIndex is currently trying new hooks that are not public yet.
+> The conan-center-index is currently using new hooks internally.

 This hook does checks for the [inclusion guidelines of third-party libraries](https://docs.conan.io/en/latest/uploading_packages/artifactory/conan_center_guide.html) in [Conan Center](https://conan.io/center/).